GodotMisogi/johnny/content/post/opt-problems/index.md

     - Computational Fluid Dynamics
 ---

-Optimisation problems are becoming a big meme, so let's address some of the general ideas and how to compute them on discretised systems of equations.
+Optimisation problems are becoming a big meme, so let's address some of the general ideas and how to compute them for discretised systems of equations.

 ## Problem Description